Two ways to send HTML emails

 Available only for the standard HTML email action.
 The style field allows you to add additional CSS rules that will be added to the style section of the rendered email.
 If you are using the email templates (default), any CSS rules in the style field are added AFTER the CSS rules in the template.

 The following templates are used to control the look and field of emails created using the standard HTML email action:

 |emails/email-header.php||Renders the start of the HTML email at least up until and including the opening tag.
 The default template renders the heading area and the start of a table structure suitable for HTML emails.|

 |emails/email-footer.php||Renders the end of the HTML email.
 Must close all tags opened in the header.|

 The original templates are located in: wp-content/plugins/wunderautomation/templates

-The above templates can be overridden by creating a subfolder named: wunderautomation in your active theme and place a copy of any (or all) of the template files there.
+The above templates can be overridden by creating a subfolder named: wunderautomation in your active theme and placing a copy of any (or all) of the template files there.

 The resulting folder should be: wp-content/themes/yourtheme/wunderautomation/emails

 When WunderAutomation needs to render a template, it will first look for the file in the wunderautomation subfolder of your theme and if it can’t be found there, it will fall back to using the template provided with WunderAutomation.